Mortgage Assistance Scams

 Duluth, MN 55802

-Contact your lender as soon as possible.
+Contact your lender as soon as possible if you are having trouble making your mortgage payments.
 Ask the lender what the options are.
 Don’t ignore the problem or correspondence from the lender, as late charges (and other fees) can pile up, compounding the problem.
 Be realistic about your financial situation.
 Since each person’s situation is different, there may be a range of solutions.
 For instance, some borrowers may fall behind temporarily due to a change in work status, health issues, or other short-term economic changes.
-Other borrowers may have long-term problems in their ability to pay a given mortgage because they could not afford the loan in the first place or are a victim of exploding interest rates.
+Other borrowers may have long-term problems in their ability to pay a given mortgage because they could not afford the loan in the first place or their Adjustable Rate Mortgage (ARM) rate has increased.
 If you’re behind in your payments, consider the following tips:

-1. Find a reputable mortgage counselor.
-Contact the Minnesota Housing Finance Agency or U.S. Department of Housing and Urban Development (“HUD”) to find an approved counselor.
+Contact the Minnesota Housing Finance Agency or U.S. Department of Housing and Urban Development (HUD) to find an approved counselor.
 A reputable counselor may be able to help you locate funding assistance or negotiate a solution with your lender.

-2. Request a loan modification.
 The lender may be willing to permanently modify the terms of the loan to make it more affordable for you.
-For instance, if you have an exploding ARM, ask the lender to modify you into a fixed-rate loan that you can afford.
+For instance, if you have an ARM that is set to increase more than you can afford, ask the lender to modify your mortgage into a fixed-rate loan that you can afford.

-8. Explore selling the home.
 In some cases, selling the house may be the best option.
-If you have equity built up in the property, this may allow you to benefit financially and perhaps afford another home.
+If you have equity built up in the property, meaning you owe less than it is worth, this may allow you to benefit financially and perhaps afford another home.

 For more information or assistance, or to file a consumer complaint, you may contact the Attorney General’s Office as follows: